Who among the widows in the Bible do you know the stories?

 When Judah’s wife died, Tamar disguised herself as a harlot and offered herself to him.
 Judah did not recognize her because she had covered her face (Genesis 38:12-14).

-Eventually, he slept with her, promising to give her a young goat from his flock and giving her his seal, its cord, and his staff (verses 15-18).
+Eventually, he slept with her, promising to give her a young goat from his flock, his seal, its cord, and his staff (verses 15-18).

-Then, Tamar left, taking off her veil and putting on her widow’s clothes again (verse 19).
+As Tamar left, she took off her veil and put on her widow’s clothes again (verse 19).

 Judah went looking for her but couldn’t find her (verses 20-23).